 All majors in the Department of Anthropology are required to attend a faculty-supervised field school as part of their major (both archaeology and sociocultural anthropology).
-These field schools offer hands-on field research experience and training in our disciplines that supersedes what most programs offer at the undergraduate level.
-Taking this experience seriously and developing your senior thesis can provide excellent training for graduate school or help you develop professional skills that will set you apart.
-Students in these field schools conduct first hand data collection and analysis.
-The senior thesis required for each major will be written based on this research, under close mentorship with faculty in our department (see curriculum requirements.
-These programs are also open to students from other majors and universities who wish to gain such experience.
+These field schools offer hands-on field research experience and training in our disciplines.
+Taking this experience seriously and developing your senior thesis can provide excellent training for graduate school or help you develop professional skills that will set you apart when you enter the work force.
+Students conduct first hand data collection and analysis, and the degree culminates in the writing of a senior thesis.
+The thesis is written based on your research, under close mentorship with faculty in our department.
+These programs are also open to students from other majors and universities.
 Please consult the director of each program to discuss these possibilities and how these field schools can enhance training toward your professional goals.
-Information on each field school can be found in the navigation pane on the left, and this information will be updated as field school offerings change over time.

 In the following lecture, Dr. John Hawkins discusses the many benefits of field school training for our students.
 Dr. Hawkins pioneered one of the longest running and most effective field school programs that launched many careers and led to a host of publications for the students involved.